-While early home delivery transport planning was always done as a batch process, today’s advanced home delivery fulfilment systems have route optimisation embedded within the order-taking process.
+While early home delivery transportation planning was always done as a batch process, today’s advanced home delivery fulfillment systems have route optimization embedded within the order-taking process.

 This means that while the consumer is placing their order, they can be offered a choice of time windows, which you can then confidently fulfill.

 When greater choice is combined with customer self-service online or via SMS, the ability to proactively update the customer throughout the order fulfillment process and streamlined on-site service with mobile proof of delivery software, it's possible to achieve the best of both worlds—efficient logistics and superb customer service.

 As big cities become more congested, central government and local authorities are keen to identify new ways of cutting down on the number of vehicles converging in these densely populated areas.